nicolashainaux/mathmaker/docs/include/guided_tour.rst

   - ``wording.py`` contains a collection of useful functions to handle wordings

-  - ``xml.py`` contains a collection of useful functions to handle the xml files (obsolete, will disappear)
+  - ``xml.py`` contains a collection of useful functions to handle the xml files (obsolete, will disappear in 0.7.2)

 * ``shared.py`` contains objects and variables that need to be shared (except settings), like the database connection